theoguguen/Palindrome/README.md

 Program which detects if the number given as parameter is a palindrome.
 # Usage
   - Clone the repository.
-  - Type "make" to compile the game.
+  - Type "make" to compile the program.
-  - Execute the game with the command ./palindrome -h for help.
+  - Execute the program with the command ./palindrome -h for help.
 # Description
   - The goal of this project is to find such iterated reversal palindromes, and the smallest number of iterations, in order to get a palindromic number, given the constraints on this number of iterations.